 Comparing Energy Consumption: Data Centers vs Traditional Business

-To understand data center impact on business energy costs, consider these consumption comparisons:
+To understand data center impact on energy costs, consider these consumption comparisons:

 Large Data Center: